UK & International Shipping Available

 18 May 2022

-Physics experiment for rotating the plane of polarisation (also known as Biot’s sugar experiment)
+Physic Experiment for Rotating the Plane of Polarisation (also known as Biot’s sugar experiment)

 Biot’s optical rotation experiment demonstrates the effect of chiral media (sugar solution) on the plane of polarisation of linearly polarised light.
 This experiment allows for investigation into the effects of polarisation, chirality, scattering, and fluorescence.